 Working Together For Your Success

-The information on this webpage is also available via this disability-accessible PDF.
+The information on this webpage is also available via this accessible PDF.

-In collaboration with the Office for Students with Disabilities (OSD), the Career Development Center (CDC) assists currently enrolled degree seeking FAU students and registered alumni who have various disabilities by providing career planning services and guidance pertaining to their specific disability related issues.
+In collaboration with the Student Accessibility Services, the FAU Career Center assists currently enrolled degree seeking FAU students and registered alumni who have various disabilities by providing career planning services and guidance pertaining to their specific disability related issues.

 Workforce Recruitment Program (WRP) at FAU

-The CDC assists FAU students in preparing their resumes, and conducting mock interviews with all WRP applicants.
+The Career Center assists FAU students in preparing their resumes, and conducting mock interviews with all WRP applicants.